nabriski/Ys/README.md

                 "path":".",//default - path to look for partial files "ext":"mustache"//extension of partial files
     },
-    debug:false//default, if set to true server will restart if file including Ys has changed });
+    debug:false,//default, if set to true server will restart if file including Ys has changed on_init:null //default, optional callback to be called when Ys starts listening to requests });
 ```